Sumitkaroo/Docker/README.md

 # Docker Project
 I don't want to install PHP on my local machine so this is the perfect use case for Docker!
-In this Quick Hit, I will describe how to create a containerized PHP + MySQL + PhPMyAdmin development environment using Docker Compose.
+In less than a minute, I will describe how to create a containerized PHP + MySQL + PhPMyAdmin development environment using Docker Compose.

 - On a single tap, your whole environment gets ready within a second with PHP + MySQL + phpMyadmin infrastructure.